Mirciulica15/UTCN_Summer_2023_Repo/Mircea-Talu/Linux Kernel Architecture.md

 * Major Number
   + The major number identifies the driver associated with the device
 * Minor Number
-  + The minor number is used only be the driver specified by the major numberl other parts of the kernel don't use it
+  + The minor number is used only by the driver specified by the major number, other parts of the kernel don't use it
   + It is common for a driver to control several devices, the minor number provides a way for the driver to differentiate among them
 ![image](https://github.com/bogdandragosvasile/UTCN_summer_2023/assets/36898665/6d6697b4-c747-4117-84f9-7facb7ff6443)